The news from Iraqi's elections sounds encouraging, with high turnout and (relatively) low harm.

 And it's illuminating to read this interview with MLK Jr.'s niece on the holiday celebrating him - she makes it very clear where he stood on religion and God, in the context of a reply to a question on whether he would support gay rights:

-No, he would champion the word of God.
+Coretta Scott King has said that if Martin Luther King were alive today, he would be a champion of gay rights.No, he would champion the word of God.
 If he would have championed gay rights today, he would have done it while he was here.
 There was ample opportunity for him to champion gay rights during his lifetime, and he did not do so.
-His daughter, Elder Bernice King has been recorded as saying, “I know in my sanctified soul that he did not take a bullet for same-sex marriage.”
+His daughter, Elder Bernice King has been recorded as saying, âI know in my sanctified soul that he did not take a bullet for same-sex marriage.â

 While MLK Jr. was not the saint he is often painted to be, he was a pivotable figure and one who did much good.
 It's sad to see the politically craven of today evoking his memory in support of things he would denounce.